patchstack/documentation/src/content/docs/FAQ Troubleshooting/Firewall/legitimate-visitors-or-pages-are-being-blocked-by-the-firewall-how-do-i-add-this-to-the-whitelist.md

 ---
 title: "Legitimate visitors or pages are being blocked by the firewall.
-How do I add this to the whitelist?"
+How do I add these to the whitelist?"

 excerpt: ""
 hidden: false